SURAJPATIL6088/Fake-Product-Identification-Using-Blockchain/Fake Product Identification Using Blockchain/Readme.md

 ## 🤔 Getting Started :

-1. Go to the `blockchain-product-verification-react-main` Make Sure you are in the Main folder :
+1. Go to the `blockchain-product-verification-react-main` <br>
+Make Sure you are in the Main folder :

 ``
-PS F:\Main Mini Project\blockchain-product-verification-react-main-20230425T165036Z-001\blockchain-product-verification-react-main>
+blockchain-product-verification-react-main-20230425T165036Z-001\blockchain-product-verification-react-main
 ``
 <br>
 1. Install the Node_Modules